dilpreet-r/PDF-Merger/README.md

 This application can be used to merge .pdf files together.

-First you need to clone this repository into your system.
+First you need to clone this repository into your system.You need to have python installed.

 Then use: ( pip install -r requirements ) to install all the required modules.